sympy/sympy/doc/src/explanation/active-deprecations.md

-This change makes it possible to improve the internals of the Matrix class but it potentially impacts on some downstream use cases that might be similar to the uses of Matrix with non-Expr elements that were in the SymPy codebase.
-A potential replacement for code that used Matrix with non-Expr elements is DomainMatrix if the elements are something like domain elements and a domain object can be provided for them.
-Alternatively if the goal is just printing support then perhaps TableForm can be used.
+This change makes it possible to improve the internals of the Matrix class but it potentially impacts on some downstream use cases that might be similar to the uses of `Matrix` with non-`Expr` elements that were in the SymPy codebase.
+A potential replacement for code that used `Matrix` with non-`Expr` elements is {class}`~.DomainMatrix` if the elements are something like domain elements and a domain object can be provided for them.
+Alternatively if the goal is just printing support then perhaps `TableForm` can be used.

 It isn't clear what to advise as a replacement here without knowing more about the usecase.
-Feel free to comment below indicating what you want to do with non-Expr Matrix elements and we can discuss how to achieve that.
+If you are unclear how to update your code, please [open an issue](https://github.com/sympy/sympy/issues/new) or [write to our mailing list](http://groups.google.com/group/sympy) so we can discuss it.

 (deprecated-get-segments)=
 ### The `get_segments` attribute of plotting objects